brightsidedeveloper/BSD-Stack/Readme.md

 # GOAL

 Use this to...
-Deploy system with terraform.
+Init system with terraform.
 Implement migrations and swagger spec in the dashboard.
 Implement required microservices.
 Generate API.
 Implement backend handlers.
 Implement client.
+Deploy on Kubernetes.